FishMissile/FishBot/README.md

 and `!help <command>` for more information on each command

 To add more sounds just drop new Mp3 files into the `/sounds` folder.

+see [Discord.js docs](https://discord.js.org/#/docs/main/stable/general/welcome "Discord.js") for more information on usage.